 Make a splash and join the party!!!
 Aqua Zumba is a pool dance party for all ages with international rhythms and fun dance moves that anyone can do.
 This class is for all levels.
 The one and only requirement is to have FUN!

-Join Robyn Housemann, licensed Aqua Zumba instructor, for a FREE demo class on November 3 at 8:00 AM.
+Join Robyn Housemann, licensed Aqua Zumba instructor, for a FREE demo class on Saturday May 10 and Saturday May 17 at 8:00 AM.

 About the instructor: